weihaox/UMBRAE/README.md

 ## Method

 Overview of UMBRAE.
 Our brain encoder includes subject-specific tokenizers and a universal perceive encoder.
-Brain signals from multiple subjects are mapped into a common feature space, enabling cross-subject training and weakly-supervised subject adaptation.
+Brain signals from multiple subjects are mapped into a common feature space, enabling cross-subject generalization and weakly-supervised adaptation.
 The brain encoder learns to align neural signals with image features.
 During inference, the learned encoder interacts with MLLMs and performs brain understanding tasks according to given prompts.

 <div align="center"><tr>
     <img src="docs/images/overview.png" width="90%"/>